 This course is ideal for anyone who would like to work with children and families in early years services.
-You will develop higher level skills, techniques and attributes needed for a successful career in the industry through work placements and learning.
+You will develop high level skills, techniques and attributes needed for a successful career in the industry, through work placements and learning.

 - Professional development through reflective practice

 - Communication, values and leadership for advanced early years practitioners

 - Theories of development and progress – birth to seven years, eleven months

 - Safeguarding, children’s welfare and child protection

 - Creating safe environments in early years settings

 - Supporting quality improvement in early years settings

 - The whole child approach in early years practice

 - Developing research skills for early years practice